ray-project/ray/doc/source/serve/key-concepts.rst

         return self.msg

   serve.create_backend("simple_backend", handle_request)
-  # We pass in the message that the backend will return as an argument.
+  # Pass in the message that the backend will return as an argument.
+  # If we call this backend, it will respond with "hello, world!".
   serve.create_backend("simple_backend_class", RequestHandler, "hello, world!")

 Setting Traffic